chengsun/ep/docs/Review - July & August.md

 pleased about.
 I have also encountered several difficulties, which I am confident about being able to resolve next month.

+I have successfully gotten Texture code to work.
+This is a large part of OpenGL, and has been rather tricky to get working, mostly because OpenGL has carried with it a lot of historical baggage which means that a lot of functions need to be called in order to set up textures.

 I am working very hard on the bridge simulation, which I intend to show off most of the capabilities of the Verlet integration physics engine, as well as being fun to play around with!
 Currently I have made it successfully simulate a